 ☠️ ❦ ☠️

-Around the same time that Goth was forming in the UK, Los Angeles was spawning a similar music and subculture that quickly came to be known as Deathrock.
+Around the same time that Goth was forming in the UK, Los Angeles was spawning a similarly styled music and subculture that quickly came to be known as Deathrock.
 Deathrock shared many of Goth’s antecedents — namely psychobilly, horror punk, and horror films.
 As a descriptor, “death rock” goes all the way back to those fatalistic teenage songs of the early rock ‘n’ roll era, songs like “Leader of the Pack,” “Ebony Eyes,” “Patches,” “Teen Angel,” “Teen-age Heaven,” and “Tell Laurie I Love Her.”
 In the 1970s, there was a new wave of teenage death pop with songs like “Ode to Billie Joe,” “Dead on Arrival,” “Honey,” and “Timothy.”

 The first Deathrock band of significance was 45 Grave, whose debut recording was a cover of Don Hinson and the Rigamorticians‘ monster-novelty song, “Riboflavin Flavored, Non-Carbonated, Poly-Unsaturated Blood.”
 It was included on a compilation, released in 1980, titled Darker Skratcher.
 Christian Death recorded their demos in 1981.
 Other local Deathrock bands included Burning Image, Kommunity FK, Ex-VoTo, Eva O, and The Super Heroines.
 Long Beach punks T.S.O.L took a Deathrock turn around 1981 before changing directions again into a metal band.
 The primary Deathrock venue was the Anti Club, which opened on Melrose in 1979 but closed at a different location in 2001.